Reese McGuire Player Props: Red Sox vs. Blue Jays

 Reese McGuire At The Plate

+- In 55.6% of his games this year (10 of 18), McGuire has picked up at least one hit, and in five of those games (27.8%) he recorded more than one.

-- He has not hit a home run in his 17 games this season.
+- In 18 games played this season, he has not hit a long ball.

-- McGuire has driven in a run in four games this season (23.5%), including two games with multiple runs batted in.
+- In four games this year (22.2%), McGuire has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least once three times this year (17.6%), including one multi-run game.
+- He has scored at least once three times this season (16.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.